Enjoy fresh, local Dominica food during your stay at Calibishie Cove

 Restaurants and Food Dominica Style

-Calibishie Cove’s property manager Hazel will discuss your dinner and restaurant options with you on arrival, and help with reservations if you should wish to venture offsite.
+Calibishie Cove’s Front Desk Representative will discuss your dinner and restaurant options with you on arrival, and help with reservations if you should wish to venture offsite.
 They’re required a day or so in advance at most restaurants, as most local establishments order fresh fish, lobster, and meats daily on an as-needed basis.
 Phone numbers for local restaurants and a host of options in Portsmouth can be found in the guest guide in your room.

 Dominica produces a delicious local beer, made with pure spring water: Kubuli Beer.
 It’s similar in taste and color to Stella Artois and has won Belgian beer judging awards.